AminLari/Festo_MPS_Control_Panel_Programming_Using_Ladder_Logic/README.md

-# Festo MPS Control Panel Automation (Ladder Logic)
+# Festo MPS Station Control Panel Programming Using Ladder Logic

 ## Overview
 Development of the **Control Panel logic** for the *Festo MPS Sorting Station* using **Siemens TIA Portal** and **S7-1500 PLC**.